ComputeBnB/ComputeBnB/README.md

 #### Subprocess Fallback

-If Docker slows the team down, use local subprocess execution.
+If Docker fails on a demo machine or takes too long on one platform, use local subprocess execution as an emergency fallback.

 This should be treated as trusted-demo mode only.